alves-nickolas/alves-nickolas.github.io/etcetera/index.md

   So is it with all conclusions from local relativistic field theories.

   James D. Bjorken and Sidney D. Drell, in *Relativistic Quantum Fields* (McGraw-Hill, New York, 1965).
+* When it comes to atoms, language can be used only as in poetry.
+The poet, too, is not nearly so concerned with describing facts as with creating images and establishing mental connections.

+  Niels Bohr, as quoted by Werner Heisenberg in *Physics and Beyond: Encounters and Conversations* (Harper & Row, New York, 1972).
 * You have no idea how high I can fly.

   Michael G. Scott (Steve Carrell), in [*The Office*, S05E20: "New Boss"](https://www.imdb.com/title/tt1248741/).